Castle Art Supplies Colored Pencils

 Cost – 5/5

 Easily the biggest selling point (and likely a huge reason why these colored pencils have become so popular) is their fantastic asking price.
-They are extremely affordable considering the number and quality of pencil you get and this makes it within just about everybody’s budget.
+They are extremely affordable considering the number and quality of the pencil you get and this makes it within just about everybody’s budget.
+And it is also a big reason why these are so popular online.
+We feel that if money is tight but you are still after quality, these should be on your shortlist.

 Overall Ranking – 4/5